-At least five years sought for Chicago Arab activist in immigration case
+Five years sought for Chicago woman in immigration case

 Detroit — Federal prosecutors in Detroit are seeking at least five years in prison for a Chicago activist who didn’t tell U.S. immigration officials about her conviction decades ago for bombings in Israel.